 Post

-3 Things I Miss About Nokia phones
+3 Things I Miss About Old Nokia phones

 Growing up I used to see various Nokia phones models used by family and friends or on the internet.
 Before owning an Android phone, I’ve been using a variety of Nokia phones as my “mobile computers” to surf the internet and as a media player.
 There a few features I wish smartphones nowadays taken from old Nokia models.